I loved making Matcha Chocolate Chip Cupcakes using Vanilla Cake Mix. If you love green tea or chocolate, they’re awesome together in a cupcake!

 Eat yummy treats, share on social media, and talk!
 You can join in to help build awareness and inspire change.
 SAFE + FAIR launched Food-Allergy-Free Friday, a social movement asking individuals to commit to supporting the food-allergic community on Fridays.
 Share your SAFE + FAIR product ideas, recipes and tips that support the Food-Allergy-Free Friday movement using the dedicated hashtag #FoodAllergyFreeFriday.
 What an easy and simple way to start a conversation with your community about why food allergies are important in your life.

-This recipe as written is free from peanuts, tree nuts, fish, and shellfish.
+This recipe as written is free from peanuts, tree nuts, fish, shellfish, soy, and sesame.

 Matcha Chocolate Chip Cupcakes with SAFE + FAIR Vanilla Cake Mix